 Mr Henry Sheen - 'Wor Henry' - returned to the practice after a spell tasting life in Alnwick and Durham.
 He is particularly interested in the cattle side of the practice, but is also a very capable small animal clinician and surgeon.
 He has two daughters, and is settled in Chester-le-Street.
 Look out for him on his bike around the local area.

 Miss Melissa Charlton - Melissa Nurse - also joined in 2013 just prior to the relocation.
 She also has completed her initial college training and has progressed in house.
-Melissa has also started year one VN training.
+Melissa has also just about finished her second year of VN training.
+Congratulations on passing the thoery exams, just the practicals to go!

-Miss Maria Murphy RVN was a classmate of Leah's at college, and has also passed her exam, graduated and is wearing dark green!
+Miss Maria Murphy RVN was a classmate of Leah's at college, and has also passed her exam in 2017, graduated and is wearing dark green!
 We are delighted that we have persuaded her to join us.
 Maria is particularly interested in running our weight reduction clinics, and has been propmoted to Deputy Head Nurse..

 Two new VN students have joined us.

 Jessica Cawthorne came on VCA placement from Houghall for two years and completed her level two Veterinary Care Assistant course with us, and has been helping out on Reception on Saturday mornings.
-We are pleased to welcome her onto the full time staff as a nursing trainee.
+Jess has passed her theory exams, just the practicals to go!.

-Abigail Sumner has completed the level two Veterinary Care Assistant training at another practice, and joins us as a nursing trainee on placement from Houghall.
+Abigail Sumner completed the level two Veterinary Care Assistant training at another practice, joined us as a placement trainee on the VN course and has now been given a permanent position, having passed her theory test.
+Just waiting for the results of her practical exam.,

 Daniel Eitheridge had been a placement Veterinary Care Assistant for the last two years, developing professional skills and growing into the role so proficiently this past year that we rewarded him with a permenant position.
-He is going to progress onto the VN training next year.
+He is going to progress onto the VN training thisyear.

 Receptionists - Head Receptionist Marie joined the practice eight years ago, Lynda H joined in 2013.
 Kate joined us following Nicolas' decision not to return from Maternity Leave and Linda Ss' retirement.
 Emma is the newest member of the team and is enjoying her training.
 They are your first point of contact with us.
 Contact them for appointments and prescription orders.
 If you call with an emergency, they will arrange veterinary attention for you as soon as possible.